ouspg/ouspg-open/README.md

 [libfuzzerfication](https://github.com/ouspg/libfuzzerfication) simplified
 fuzzing, and [TryTLS](https://github.com/ouspg/trytls) has already started making impact to the security of programming languages.

+In this session, we will reflect what was done.
+What worked?
+What didn't?

 ### Tue 2016-08-23 @ All Over Oulu